 The Friends is an independent voluntary charity.
 It has some 400 members, nearly half of whom are from outside of Pembrokeshire.
 It does not have any paid officers or members.
 All are therefore committed to the aims of the charity and give their services free of charge.
 The day to day affairs and running of the charity are undertaken by an Executive Committee elected by the membership at an Annual General Meeting of the charity.
 Once elected they become Trustees and are responsible for running the charity in accordance with its Objects, Constitution and Financial protocol.

-The constitution states that “The object of the Charity shall be to assist, for the public benefit, in the protection, conservation and enhancement of the Pembrokeshire Coast National Park.” if you are interested in the full constitution of the Friends, this can be found by clicking FPCNP Constitution 2016
+The constitution states that “The object of the Charity shall be to assist, for the public benefit, in the protection, conservation and enhancement of the Pembrokeshire Coast National Park.”

 As stated, the Friends has no paid Officers and as a consequence of the ever increasing policy issues now being considered by the Executive Committee, they have created the position of Chairman (External Policy) together with a Policy Sub-committee.
 His role as an Officer of the Charity (together with that of the Policy Sub-Committee), can be found along with their terms of reference and modus operandi by clicking here.